oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 zipkin-7db7558998-c5b5j          2/2     Running   0          22h
 ```

-Let's make sure our service is still running (noe that we haven't changed the service itself, it's selector will match the old and new versions of the pod)
+Let's make sure our service is still running (note that we haven't changed the service itself, it's selector will match the old and new versions of the pod)

   4. In the OCI Cloud shell type the following (as usual replacing `<external IP>` with the IP address of the ingress controller service)